Muddy eats: The Hind’s Head, Bray

-The restaurant is now solely on the ground floor, a rich mix of wooden paneling, leather chairs, settels, fireplaces and parquet flooring.
+The restaurant occupies the whole of the ground floor, a rich mix of wooden paneling, leather chairs, settels, fireplaces and parquet flooring.
 It’s relaxed, buzzy and the service is attentive, as you would expect from a starred gaff, but the surroundings are informal yet luxurious.
-For private parties you should book the dramatic Vicar’s Room (there’s no hire charge), where you can dine surrounded by Queen Elizabeth I and Queen Mary.
+For private parties you should book the dramatic Vicar’s Room (there’s no room charge), where you can dine surrounded by Queen Elizabeth I and Queen Mary.

 SCOFF AND QUAFF

 Do not miss the opportunity to sink a cocktail in The Royal Lounge – it’s theatrical and very cool.
 Aesthetically it is right up my street – shotgun chandeliers, Heston and his team immortalised in curtain fabric and cool artwork.
 The drinks menu is vast, craft beers, artisan gins (good to see Muddy fave Berkshire Botanical on the bar shelf) and spirits, cocktails and mocktails that taste as good as the ones with booze.